 Apple Pecan Baked Pancake

-*Heat oven to 350.
-Prepare pancake mix according to pkg. directions, and set aside.
-Pour melted butter in a 9" pie plate.
-Place apple slices in bottom of pie plate; sprinkle cinnamon and pecans and drizzle syrup over apples, carefully pour batter on top.
-Bake 30-35 min.
-Or until top springs back when touched.
+Preheat oven to 350F.
+Prepare pancake mix according to package directions and set aside.
+Pour melted butter into a 9″ pie plate.
+Place apple slices in bottom of pie plate; sprinkle cinnamon and pecans and drizzle syrup over apples; carefully pour batter on top.
+Bake 30-35 minutes or until top springs back when touched.
 Loosen edges and invert onto serving plate.

 Blue Corn Meal Pancakes

 - 1/2 C. veg. oil

 - 2 t. baking powder